DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 ## Introduction

-Prominent discussions on AI ethics frameworks and other initiatives, take place at the international or national level, and especially those from the human rights approach may claim a universal or global application and significance.[^10Daly_1] Outside of prominent countries such as
+Prominent discussions on AI ethics frameworks and other initiatives take place at the international or national level, and especially those from the human rights approach may claim a universal or global application and significance.[^10Daly_1] Outside of prominent countries such as